 If the Department of Campus Safety and administration determine that a situation or criminal activity presents a serious or continuing threat to the campus community a timely warning will be issued.
-The warning will be issued through any and all of the following campus systems: the College e-mail system, the College mobile app (WP Mobile), the weekly student newsletter (The Potty Mouth), the student blog (The Shield), the employee newsletter/ blog, (The Signpost), the campus mail system, and the e2Campus text message/e-mail emergency notification system.
+The warning will be issued through any and all of the following campus systems: the University e-mail system, the weekly student newsletter (The Potty Mouth), the student blog (The Shield), the employee newsletter/ blog, (The Signpost), the mail system, email system, and/or the Omnilert emergency notification system.